ikks/gimp-stable-diffusion/stablehorde-gimp3/README.md

 **Where is the scaler that was in Gimp2 series?** It's possible to use the key `/` and look for Scale Image, choose Interpolation: LoHalo.

+## Contributing

+[docs/CONTRIBUTING.md] holds the detail on how to improve the plugin.

 ## Internals